 I really didn't notice any positive or negative change after going barefoot at first with the Vibrams.
 For as long as I can remember, I've been complaining about tight hamstrings.
 The problem once became so bad that I also developed knee problems because of it.
-I sadly had to put regular shoes with my orthotics recently and my tight hamstring problem came back to haunt me.
+I sadly had to put on regular shoes with my orthotics recently and my tight hamstring problem came back to haunt me.
 I now have stopped wearing my orthotics completely and feel better.
-It will take more time to come to a definitive conclusion, but for now it seems as if my orthotics where doing more harm than good and that being barefoot has helped a bit with my tight hamstrings.
+It will take more time to come to a definitive conclusion, but for now it seems as if my orthotics were doing more harm than good and that being barefoot has helped a bit with my tight hamstrings.

 They certainly get noticed and random people often ask me about them.
 It's funny to see the look in the face of people as I walk down the streets and they notice my shoes.
 The extra attention might be intimidating for some, but I personally like to broadcast my difference and rebellion against the status quo and the conventional wisdom.
 People often ask me if it's comfortable.
-As comfortable as it gets is my answer!
+"As comfortable as it gets" is my answer!

 I would recommend them to just about anybody and I think that the long term benefits will certainly pay off in terms of health and well-being.